About IPI

 The International Psychotherapy Institute and its members are committed to:

-Offering training and educational opportunities for professionals at all levels of experience, from new therapists to seasoned clinicians;
+• Offering accessible training and educational opportunities for professionals at all levels of experience, from emerging therapists to seasoned clinicians.

-Assuring open access, by welcoming new and occasional participants, and by offering extensive affiliate programs in national and international locales;
+• Ensuring open access by warmly welcoming new and returning participants and providing extensive affiliate programs in national and international locations.

-Mentoring program graduates to help them assume leadership roles in clinical, educational and supervisory contexts, both in their local communities and on the national and international scene;
+• Mentoring program graduates to confidently assume leadership roles in clinical, educational, and supervisory settings within their local communities and on the national and international stage.

-Expanding therapists’ understanding of the use of self, through training in the Institute’s Group Affective Learning Model;
+• Enhancing therapists’ understanding of the use of self through training in the Institute’s Group Affective Learning Model.

 IPI's Teaching Objectives